Owl: Symbolism and mythology

-African cultures
+Africa

 Among the Kikuyu of Kenya, it was believed that owls were harbingers of death.
 If one saw an owl or heard its hoot, someone was going to die.
 In general, owls are viewed as harbingers of bad luck, ill health, or death.
 The belief is widespread even today.

+South Asia

+In Hinduism, an owl is the vahana (mount) of the goddess Lakshmi, especially in the eastern region of India.
+Owls are considered a symbol of wealth, prosperity, wisdom, good luck, and fortune.
+This is the reason why Owls are seen with Lakshmi, who is also the goddess of fortune, wealth, and prosperity.
+At the same time, owls are also associated with evil times in Hinduism.
+At times, Chamunda (fearsome form of Chandi) is depicted seated on an owl, her vahana (mount or vehicle).
+Hindus believe that owls are messengers of death.

-Asia
+East Asia

-In Mongolia, the owl is regarded as a benign omen.
-In one story, Genghis Khan was hiding from enemies in a small coppice when an owl roosted in the tree above him, which caused his pursuers to think no man could be hidden there.
+China

+In China, owls are traditionally considered a sign of evil or misfortune, but are also seen as a symbol of good luck in military affairs, a symbol of protection and warding off evil spirits at funerals, and even as the incarnation of ancestors.
+Owls are one of the most common birds in carvings and paintings on bronze, pottery, and funerary objects.

+Japan

-In modern Japan, owls are regarded as lucky and are carried in the form of a talisman or charm.
+In Japan, owls are regarded as lucky, although in ancient times they were associated with death.

-Hootum Pyanchar Naksha by Kaliprasanna Singha (1841–1870), first published in 1861, is a book of social commentaries influential in Bengali literature.
-The name literally means "Sketches by a Watching Owl".

-Sumerian and ancient Semitic cultures
+Mesopotamia

 In Sumerian, Akkadian, and Babylonian culture, the owl was associated with Lilith.
-This association also occurs in the Bible (in some translations) in Isaiah 34:14.

-Ancient European and modern Western culture
+Europe

 The modern West generally associates owls with wisdom and vigilance.
 This link goes back at least as far as Ancient Greece, where Athens, noted for art and scholarship, and Athena, Athens' patron goddess and the goddess of wisdom, had the owl as a symbol.
 Marija Gimbutas traces veneration of the owl as a goddess, among other birds, to the culture of Old Europe, long pre-dating Indo-European cultures.

+In medieval Europe, the owl was often used with more negative symbolism.
+The bird was associated with darkness, uncleanliness, and mourning.
+The bird was linked to the bubonic plague.
+Owls were even used as anti-Semitic caricatures of Jews.

-T. F. Thiselton-Dyer, in his 1883 Folk-lore of Shakespeare, says that "from the earliest period it has been considered a bird of ill-omen," and Pliny tells us how, on one occasion, even Rome itself underwent a lustration, because one of them strayed into the Capitol.
+T. F. Thiselton-Dyer, in his 1883 Folk-lore of Shakespeare, says that from the earliest period it has been considered a bird of ill-omen," and Pliny tells us how, on one occasion, even Rome itself underwent a lustration, because one of them strayed into the Capitol.
 He represents it also as a funereal bird, a monster of the night, the very abomination of humankind.
 Virgil describes its death howl from the top of the temple by night, a circumstance introduced as a precursor of Dido's death.
-Ovid, too, constantly speaks of this bird's presence as an evil omen; and indeed the same notions respecting it may be found among the writings of most of the ancient poets."
-A list of "omens drear" in John Keats' Hyperion includes the "gloom-bird's hated screech."
-Pliny the Elder reports that owls' eggs were commonly used as a hangover cure.
+Ovid, too, constantly speaks of this bird's presence as an evil omen; and indeed the same notions respecting it may be found among the writings of most of the ancient poets.

-One of the etymologies offered for the name of the German folk hero Till Eulenspiegel is that it means "Mirror for Owls".